area9innovation/flow9/tools/dsl/wase/readme.md

 	// Multi-values is supported with this syntax: This function returns both an i32 and a i64 foo(i32) -> (i32, i64) { ... }

-As a special type, there is also "auto", where the type will be inferred by the compiler:
+As a special type, there is also `auto`, where the type will be inferred by the compiler:

 	// The return type of this function is inferred to be "i32"